 Publication format thesis

-This format comprises a collection of papers that are in a format suitable for publication in a peer-reviewed journal.
-This may comprise scientific papers, book chapters or other appropriate published formats.
+This format incorporates a collection of papers that are in a format suitable for publication in a peer-reviewed journal.
+This may include scientific papers, book chapters or other appropriate published formats.
 The papers may appear alongside traditional thesis chapters, or they may comprise the majority of the thesis as a collection of published works that forms a substantial and coherent whole, supported by a commentary that links the submitted works and outlines their coherence and significance.

 Materials included in the publication format thesis may include those that are solely and/or partly authored by the student.
 The papers or chapters may have already been published, be accepted for publication, or planned for submission for publication where a specific format is expected.
 Equally, there may be no intention of submitting the papers for publication because of the nature of the results, but the purpose is to familiarise the student with the conventions of academic publishing.